Curtiss P-36 Hawk: Finland

-After the fall of France, Germany agreed to sell captured Curtiss Hawk fighters to Finland in October 1940.
-In total, 44 captured aircraft of five subtypes were sold to Finland with three deliveries from 23 June 1941 – 5 January 1944.
-Not all were from the French stocks, 13 were initially sold to Norway and captured when the Germans conquered that country.
+Hawk 75s captured by German forces in Norway and France were on-sold to Finland.
+Curtiss had sold 13 aircraft to Norway, and 31 more were captured around the time of the fall of France.
+These were sold to Finland in October 1940.
+In total, 44 captured aircraft of five subtypes were transferred to Finland, in three tranches, between 23 June 1941 and 5 January 1944.
 The aircraft were given serial codes CU-501 to CU-507 (A-4 submodel with Cyclone) and CU-551 to CU-587 (all other submodels with Twin Wasp).

 In Finnish service, the Hawk was well liked, affectionately called Sussu ("Sweetheart").
 The Finnish Air Force enjoyed success with the type, credited with 190⅓ kills by 58 pilots, between 16 July 1941 and 27 July 1944, for the loss of 15 of their own.
 Finnish Hawk pilots included the type's highest-scoring ace, Altto Kalevi "Kale" Tervo, with between 14¼ and 15¾ victories in the type; another ace, Kyösti "Kössi" Karhila, scored 12¼ or 13¼ of his 32¼ victories in the Hawk.

 The Finnish Hawks were initially armed with either four or six 7.5mm machine guns.
 While sufficient during the early phase of the Continuation War, the increasing speeds and armor of Soviet aircraft soon showed this armament was not powerful enough.
 From 1942, the State Aircraft Factory replaced the fuselage machine guns with either one or two .50 in Colt or Browning FN machine guns and installed two or four .303 in Browning machine guns in each wing.
 The 12.7mm Berezin UB or LKk/42 heavy machine guns were also used.
 The installation of heavier armament did not change the very good flying characteristics of the fighter, and the armament was much more effective against Soviet aircraft.
 The Finnish Hawks were also equipped with Revi 3D or C/12D gunsight.

 Surviving Finnish aircraft remained in service with the FAF aviation units HLeLv 13, HLeLv 11 and LeSK until 30 August 1948, when the last operational Finnish Hawks were put into storage.
 In 1953, the stored aircraft were scrapped.